sepuckett86/oops-files/README.md

       * renames a file with a function and removes that file
 1. Write functions for all of the tests to pass tests
 1. Write a function that incorporates the other functions and loops through all files in a directory to rename them
+      * args: (fileDirectoryPath)
+      * output: none, but changes all files in the folder to desired format
+1. Make a folder of a few test files and run the function, inputting the directory name, and see confirm that it works